marinasundstrom/OrderPriceCalculator/README.md

 This is an implementation of a re-usable set of operations and calculations on Order-like entities.

+## The Problem

+While handling Orders and Invoices, I found myself having to duplicate the same logic for price calculation across the domains.

+## The Solution

+A library that provides the operations that are common for entities in all of the above mentioned domains.
+Implemented as interfaces and extensions methods.

 ## Contents

 This project provides interfaces and extension methods that operate on a data model consisiting of the following entities: